tomztz/CSU33071-202122/Group4_Tests/README.md

-# Group 4
+# Group 4 Test Cases for ToY Compiler

 ## Description

 In total we have provided 10 rigorous test cases with complex expressions.
-5 test cases which should pass and 5 which should fail
+5 test cases which should pass and 5 which should fail.

 ## Authors